Luna Sea: 1992–1994: Breakthrough success; Major label debut with Image, Eden and Mother

-1995–1996: First live at the Tokyo Dome, Style
+1995–1997: First live at the Tokyo Dome, Style, and brief hiatus

-In January, the band members went to Ireland to film the promotional video for their fifth single, "Mother".
-The single was released the following month, peaked at number 5, spending 8 weeks on the charts, and was certified gold by the RIAJ.
+The members of Luna Sea went to Ireland to film the promotional video for their fifth single, "Mother".
+Released in February 1995, the single peaked at number 5, spending 8 weeks on the charts, and was certified gold by the RIAJ.
 Throughout March and May, the band held the Mother of Love, Mother of Hate tour, which included 31 concert in twenty-seven locations and an audience of sixty-three thousand people.
 On May 24, Luna Sea released their first promotional video collection, Eclipse I. On November 13, the band's sixth single "Desire" was released.
 It topped the charts, spending 14 weeks on them, and sold more than half a million copies, being certified platinum by the RIAJ.
-By now, the band's popularity had reached the point to which they would headline Japan's largest indoor live venue, the Tokyo Dome.
-On December 23, they held a concert titled Lunatic Tokyo there, tickets sold out the same day they went on sale, which was filmed for a home video release the following year.
+By now, the band's popularity had reached the point to which they would headline Japan's largest indoor concert venue, the Tokyo Dome, on December 23.
+Titled Lunatic Tokyo, the 50,000 tickets sold out the same day they went on sale, and the show was filmed for a home video release the following year.

 In March 1996, "End of Sorrow", their seventh single, topped the charts, spent 8 weeks on them, and was certified platinum by the RIAJ.
 It was followed on April 22, by the band's fourth album Style.
 It was the band's first album to top the charts, spending 21 weeks on them, sold more than half a million records by the end of the year, being certified platinum, and was the thirtieth best-selling album of 1996.
 In July, the single "In Silence" was released and peaked at number 2, spending 9 weeks on the charts, and was certified gold.
 Also in July, the band went on the sold-out Un Ending Style tour, which opened with two consecutive concerts at Yokohama Arena and continued for 16 concerts in nine locations, and mobilized an audience of over one hundred thousand people.
 It was continued in October with the Encore - To Rise tour, 28 concerts in smaller venues, and ended with a Christmas concert on December 23, titled Christmas Stadium ~Mafuyu no Yagai~ (Christmas STADIUM 〜真冬の野外〜), at the outdoor Yokohama Stadium.
 During the concert it was announced that the band would have a temporary year break in 1997 for each member to pursue solo careers.
+J later explained that some members wanted to start solo activities, while others did not as they felt they should all be focusing on the band, and the resulting conflict is what resulted in the one year limit.